nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-3d.md

 1. Follow the instructions at [Get Docker](https://www.docker.com/products/overview) on Docker's official site.

     To check if Docker is properly installed, run `docker -v` anywhere on the command line console.
 As result, Docker version and build information should be shown.
-2. In Docker settings, make sure that Docker can access the repository where the Nuxeo server is installed.
+2. In Docker settings, make sure that the server where the Nuxeo instance and Docker are installed can access the repository (https://hub.docker.com/_/nuxeo).
 If that's not the case, add it to the repositories.

 Nuxeo Platform 3D relies on two Docker images that are available on [Nuxeo's Docker Hub account](https://hub.docker.com/u/nuxeo/).
 The Nuxeo server will trigger the download and installation of these two images, so you don't need to set them up in Docker.